-Additions SERS is comprised of five separate plans - the Pension Trust Fund, the Medicare B Fund, the Death Benefit Fund, the Qualified Excess Benefit Arrangement (QEBA) Fund, and the Health Care Fund.
-Pension benefits are funded through a combination of employee and employer contributions, and investment income.
-Medicare Part B premium reimbursements and death benefits are funded through employer contributions and investment income.
+SERS is comprised of five separate plans - the Pension Trust Fund, the Medicare B Fund, the Death Benefit Fund, the Qualified Excess Benefit Arrangement (QEBA) Fund, and the Health Care

+Fund.
+Pension benefits are funded through a combination of employee and employer contributions and investment income.
+Medicare

+Part B premium reimbursements and death benefits are funded through employer contributions and investment income.
 The QEBA, a separate plan under Internal Revenue Code §415, is funded by contributions from the retiree's last employer and invested separately in a short-term investment fund.
 Funding for the health care program comes from employers, retiree premium payments, the federal government, and investment income.
-The graph on the right labeled "Comparison of Additions to Fiduciary Net Position by Fund" depicts the proportion that each source added to the individual fund's assets during FY2015.
+The graph below left labeled "Comparative Additions by Source FY2016 and 2015" depicts the proportion that each source added to the individual fund's assets.